Last Modified: January 5, 2013

 Operating in the Rain

 Rain static is the biggest headache while operating in the rain.
-It has several causes, not the least of which, it is a precursor to a lightening strike.
-It is caused by a build up of an electrical charge differential between the thunder clouds, and the ground (or another cloud).
+It is caused by a build up of an electrical charge differential between thunder clouds and/or the ground.
+In other words, it is a precursor to a lightening strike.
 Once the charge is great enough, a lightning bolt is the result, along with a clap of thunder the discharge causes.
-Sometimes, the lightning bolt will strike an airplane, or even a vehicle!
-Don't laugh at this apparent rare event, as I have had it happen three times.
+Lightning will strike anything in its path, even a vehicle!
+This is one of the reasons a robust DC ground is an absolute requirement!
+The Antenna Matching article explains how this is accomplished.

 Some antennas just don't like rain, and Hustlers® are the worse of the lot.
 Moisture seeps under the vinyl heat shrink tubing covering the coil.
 Continuing to operate when this happens will most likely cause the coil to arc, which turns it into a dummy load.
 Open bug catcher coils aren't much better especially if you don't keep them clean.
-For most loading coils, RainX® is still your best bet.
+For most loading coils, RainX® is your best bet.

 ☜Return☜